 There are separate codes for maintenance that is paid retroactively following a court decision (1193) and for maintenance that is paid in a lump sum.
-In that case you have to declare ever year a percentage of that capital.
+In that case, you have to declare every year a percentage of that capital.

 Your Tax Return :